-The term “totaled” generally refers to a damaged car whose cost of repair approaches or exceeds its value, or which is deemed “non-repairable” based on the extent of the damage.
-An estimate is usually generated, which estimates vehicle damage and the extent of repairs necessary to bring the vehicle to its pre-accident condition.
-The fair market value of the vehicle will then be considered to determine if it is an appropriate candidate for repair or if it should be considered “totaled.”
+The term totaled generally refers to a damaged car whose cost of repair approaches or exceeds its value, or a car that is deemed non-repairable based on the extent of the damage.
+Your insurer will estimate the vehicle’s damage and the extent of repairs necessary to bring it back to its pre-accident condition.
+They consider the fair market value of the vehicle to determine if it’s an appropriate candidate for repair or if it should be considered totaled.

-In the event an insured is seeking coverage for a total loss under their own policy, those policy provisions play an important role in determining what the insured is entitled to recover.
-In addition, for all total loss claimants, the legal threshold to determine whether the extent of the damage or cost of repair justifies a total loss varies between states.
-Each state, and sometimes each locality, have unique total loss laws that may guide the total loss claims process.
+If you’re seeking coverage for a total loss under your own policy, your policy provisions and your zip code will determine what you can recover.
+The legal threshold to determine whether the extent of the damage justifies a total loss varies among states—each state, and sometimes each locality has unique total loss laws that guide the claims process.

-A totaled car is often one that has suffered a significant impact and damage.
-This can frequently render the vehicle undrivable or unsafe, requiring it to be towed from the scene to either a storage or repair location.
-It is important, and usually necessary, that the insurance company be notified of the loss as soon as possible to expedite handling of the vehicle damage, avoid unnecessary charges, and comply with policy conditions.
+A totaled car has usually sustained a lot of damage.
+If the totaled vehicle is considered undrivable or unsafe, it may need to be towed from the scene to a storage or repair location.
+It’s important to notify your insurance company of any loss as soon as possible to expedite the claims process, handle the vehicle’s damage, avoid unnecessary charges, and comply with policy conditions.

-In some cases where a claimant has made a claim for total loss under his or her own policy, changes made to the vehicle (aftermarket accessories or modifications) may not be eligible for coverage or may have limited coverage available under the terms of the policy.
-In other cases, these items may actually detract or add to the vehicle’s value.
+If your car is totaled in an accident and you make a claim under your own policy, previous changes to your vehicle (aftermarket accessories or modifications) may not be eligible for coverage or may have limited coverage available under the terms of the policy.
+In other cases, these items may detract or add to your vehicle’s value.

-The Decision Whether to Retain a Total Loss
+Deciding Whether to Retain a Total Loss Vehicle

-Even if the vehicle is totaled, the vehicle owner may be interested in keeping it.
-While the insurer is still subject to state regulations and obligations to any lienholders, this option may be available.
+Even if your vehicle is totaled, you may still be interested in keeping it.
+While your insurer is subject to state regulations and obligations to any lienholders, this option may be available.
 However, there are some factors to consider before deciding to keep a totaled car:

+- State laws.
 Some states have specific laws related to your ability to retain a totaled vehicle.
-In addition, some insurers may not even permit owner-retention after a total loss.
-It is important to keep in mind that if you are able to keep your vehicle after it’s deemed a total loss, most states require vehicle titling changes.
-The adjuster will have the information needed to help understand whether this option is available once the vehicle is totaled, and the steps necessary to move forward with the owner-retained process.
+If you‘re allowed to keep your vehicle after it’s deemed a total loss, most states will require a vehicle titling change.
+Your adjuster will learn if this option is available once your vehicle is totaled and how to move forward with the owner-retention process.

-In the event the total loss claimant does NOT wish to retain the totaled vehicle, the adjuster will coordinate all necessary paperwork to ensure a smooth exchange of the title to the insurer.
-This may include obtaining forms and documentation from you or your lender to facilitate a proper transfer of title to the insurance company.
-Once the title is received and all paperwork is appropriately signed, a payment will promptly be issued.
+If you don’t want to retain your totaled vehicle, your adjuster will coordinate the necessary paperwork to ensure a smooth exchange of the title to the insurer.
+This can include obtaining forms and documentation from you or your lender to facilitate a proper transfer of title to the insurance company.
+Your insurer will issue your payment once they receive the title and the completed paperwork.

 Total Loss and Car Loans/Lienholders

-Understanding the relationship to a lender or any lienholders on our vehicle’s title is important, as it may impact the payment receives from the loss.
-During the total loss process, an insurer will obtain documentation from any lienholder on the totaled vehicle, along with proof of the amounts they are owed.
-The insurer is obligated to pay the lienholder the amounts they are legally due out of the proceeds of the total loss settlement.
-Any additional amount exceeding these obligations are paid to the total loss claimant directly.
+Understanding the relationship to a lender or lienholder on your vehicle’s title is important, as it may have an impact on the amount you receive from your claim.
+During the total loss claims process, your insurer will obtain documentation from any lienholders on the totaled vehicle along with proof of the amounts they are owed.
+Your carrier is obligated to pay the lienholder their share of the total loss settlement.
+You will receive the rest of the settlement once your lienholder is compensated.